-If you’re looking at this page, you probably know the benefits of having a range hood in your kitchen.
-The idea of cleaner air and less greasy walls is great.
-But what if you live in an apartment or a house without ductwork.
+If you’re reading this, you probably know the benefits of having a range hood in your kitchen.
+But what if you live in an apartment or a house without ductwork?
 Do range hoods have to vent outside of the home?

-What are the diferent type of range hood ventilation options?
+What are the different types of range hood ventilation options?

-While all range hoods are designed to remove smoke, and grease from your kitchen, some are more effective than others.
-Rang hoods have three different ventilation configurations, which include:
+While all range hoods are designed to remove smoke and grease from your kitchen, some are more effective than others.
+Rang hoods have two different ventilation configurations, which include:

 Range hoods perform best when they vent outside of the home.
-However, not everyone will be able to ventilate to the outside, notably, people who live in apartments or condos.
-These people are unable to install ductwork due to building codes or because they reside in a multi-story complex where ducting to the exterior is prohibited.
-If you fall under this category, you will need a ductless range hood.
+However, not everyone will be able to ventilate to the outside, notably people who live in apartments or condos.
+These people cannot install ductwork due to building codes or because they reside in a multi-story complex where ducting to the exterior is prohibited.
+You will need a ductless range hood if you fall under this category.

-Ductless range hoods (sometimes referred to as recirculating hoods) do not ventilate to the outside.
+Ductless range hoods (sometimes called recirculating hoods) do not ventilate to the outside.
 They capture steam and grease from the kitchen and recirculate the air back into the kitchen.
 Ductless range hoods use activated charcoal or carbon filters to clean the air.

 Ducted hoods can be expensive because of the ductwork required.
 Ducted hoods range from $500-$1,500, and that’s not including cost and labor or installing ductwork.

-If you go with the ducted method, you must also consider the blower location.
+If you use the ducted method, you must consider the blower location.
 There are three blower configurations you can choose from

 - Local blowers

 - External blowers